lowfrank/food-fortress/README.md

 In the `run` folder, you can find a `launch_bat.vbs` and a `run.bat`.
 I recommend creating a shortcut to the Dektop of the `launch_bat.vbs`, renaming it and setting the icon (located in `images/refrigerator.ico`).
 This way you can have a good looking shortcut in your desktop.

-Note that Food Fortress is only available for the Windows environment.
+Note that Food Fortress is only available for the Windows environment at the moment.